Keyboard shortcuts

 // Try to find the database by name

-let mut database = match db.find_database(database_name) {
+let database = match user.find_database(database_name) {

 Ok(mut databases) => {